1905 college football season: Night football

 On October 6, 1905, the first night football game west of the Mississippi was played in Wichita, Kansas between Fairmount College (now Wichita State University and Cooper College (now Sterling College).
 The Coleman Company provided lights for the game.

 Rule experiment

 On December 25, 1905, an experimental game was played in Wichita, Kansas between Fairmount College and Washburn University.
-The game tested a rule change that required the offense to earn a first down in three plays instead of four.
+The game tested several proposed rules changes, including legalizing the forward pass, which made the game the first in football history in which passes were attempted and completed within the rules.
+The change that most significantly affected the game was requiring the offense to earn a first down by advancing ten yards, rather than the traditional five.
 Football legend John H. Outland officiated the game and commented, "It seems to me that the distance required in three downs would almost eliminate touchdowns, except through fakes or flukes."
 The Los Angeles Times reported that there was much kicking and that the game was considered much safer than regular play, but that the new rule was not "conducive to the sport."
 Some of the rules for this game were based on the Burnside rules which govern the Canadian game.
+Despite the game's poor offensive output resulting in the disappointment of Outland, attending fans, and the press, the rules changes were indeed instituted for the 1906 season in an effort to reduce injuries and fatalities on the football field.
+It was not until further rules changes for the 1912 season that teams were allowed four downs to gain ten yards, which remains the game's current down-and-distance system.